 It sounds like you guys in the UK really know how to have fun and combine it with work and great results.
 In one of your earlier interviews, you said that we have one role in technology: to help.
 A lot of companies start with that mindset but forget it on the way.
 What helps to keep that ethos a priority in a big company?

-I started my technology career in a support function, so helping others is in my DNA and we will always strive to help our customers.
-Those customers could be internal, colleagues from the UK or different Spyrosoft offices, or from our amazing Clients who we work with in partnership.
-I won’t let Spyrosoft forget we are here to help and Andrew supports that 100%.
+I started my technology career in a support function, so helping others is in my DNA, and we will always strive to help our customers.
+Those customers could be internal, colleagues from the UK or different Spyrosoft offices, or from our amazing clients whom we work with in partnership.
+I won’t let Spyrosoft forget we are here to help, and Andrew supports that 100%.